![]() |

 Sidi chose mainly to focus on a vague 'Universal Peace and Love' teaching.
 Along with donation-seeking, endorsing spurious 'energy healings', promoting pyramid schemes and marrying total strangers who had recently taken initiation with him.

-IMHO, Sidi gave up whether moral authority he may have had as a judge in Islamic Palestine, and joined up in a well-worn tradition of American Charlatanry.
+IMHO, Sidi gave up whether moral authority he may have had as a judge in Islamic Palestine, and joined up in a well-worn tradition of American Miracle Cure Travelling Medicine Show.

 Only this time, it wasn't 'Snake Oil' or 'Salvation' that was for sale.
 It was an Arabized cult of 'Peace and Love' that was driven by Sidi's personality, and the excitement of his presumed Spokesmanship for Allah, and the common adoption of Islamic accoutrement, especially dress.